 Thanks to the lovely people at the Fairmont, I got my Fairmont number and got on the WiFi network and started talking with Mike & Stephanie.
 I considered camping at Lake Louise, but it was getting late to set up camp.
 In the end, I decided to drive back to Calgary.

 I took some time to regroup because I was rather angry about it all.
 I won’t deny it.
 The beauty of nature has power to help calm me down.
 Water plus mountains?
-Yes, please.
+Yes, please, although I could have the same kind of water with a filtration system from Clean Valley Water.

 As I left Lake Louise, I stopped to see if I could see the Milky Way.
 It was directly overhead.
 I didn’t want to unpack my tripod, so I opened my sunroof and put my camera on top of my car.
 Timer set, this was my view.